 PGR's - Best Practice

-The general advice for foliar-applied growth regulators is to treat well-established, well-watered and unstressed plants when the leaves are dry and light conditions are not too bright – using shade screens if necessary or spraying late afternoon or early evening to allow the active to be absorbed by the leaves overnight.
-“However, one of the advantages of Bonzi is that it’s absorbed quickly so most growers don’t have to go out of their way to ensure slow drying,” says Mr Need.
+The general advice for most foliar-applied growth regulators, whether Bonzi or others such as B-nine (daminozide) or Stabilan 750 (chlormequat), is to treat well-established, well-watered and unstressed plants when the leaves are dry and light conditions are not too bright – using shade screens if necessary or spraying late afternoon or early evening to allow the leaves to absorb the the active overnight.
+However, one of the advantages of Bonzi is that it’s quickly absorbed so timings can be more flexible.

-“As with any crop spraying you need to apply enough for good even coverage, as too low a volume may give uneven results,” says Mr Surrage.
-“But avoiding run-off is also important as some plant growth regulators can be taken up by the roots, and persist in growing media or on capillary matting.
+As with spraying pest and disease control products, you need to apply enough for good even coverage.
+Too low a water volume may give uneven results but run-off should be avoided, not just because it’s wasteful but because some plant growth regulators can be taken up by the roots, or persist in growing media or on capillary matting.